About My Classes

 My yoga classes feature challenging poses embedded in eloquent sequences with detailed instructions on how to move into your fullest expression of each pose.
 I offer students a dynamic vinyasa practice infused with a devotional intention that integrates vigorous movement with focused attention.
 I encourage full-body breathing (ujjayi breath) as the means to keep one’s consciousness connected to the body throughout the duration of each practice, play an uplifting and eclectic music mix that echoes the philosophical theme of each class, and keep the mood light with a generous supply of humor and spontaneity.
 My classes begin with chanting and a little experiential yoga philosophy and culminate with a brief meditation.
 My goal is help students experience the distinction between their moving, breathing body and themselves; the person who is watching the body move and breath.
 My hope is for every student to leave feeling physically and spiritually exhilarated.

-I’m an 800-Hour certified Jivamukti Yoga teacher, registered as an E-RYT 500 yoga teacher with Yoga Alliance, and the author of the upcoming book ‘Confidential Knowledge: 7 Keys to Understanding the Bhagavad Gita’.
+I’m an 800-Hour certified Jivamukti Yoga teacher, registered as an E-RYT 500 yoga teacher with Yoga Alliance, and the author of the upcoming book ‘Confidential Knowledge: 8 Keys to Understanding the Bhagavad Gita’.
 Having a life-long interest in yoga, meditation, and eastern spiritual philosophy, I lived full-time in devotional yoga ashrams and intentional spiritual communities from 1977 to 1982.
-I was formally initiated into the Gaudiya Vaisnava lineage of Bhakti Yoga in 1978.
-After years of teaching meditation and philosophy along with maintaining my personal yoga practice, I began teaching yoga classes in 2009.
-I try to make my yoga philosophy workshops thought provoking and engaging by encouraging a high level of active participation, discussion, and discovery.
-I design Yoga Teacher Training courses and I’m a frequent guest-teacher for numerous regional Yoga Teacher Training programs.
-I teach at yoga studios in Washington, DC and vicinity and offer workshops throughout the Mid-Atlantic region.
-I also lead yoga retreats, write for teachasana.com, and maintain a blog here on my website.
+I was formally initiated into the Gaudiya Vaisnava lineage of Bhakti Yoga in 1978 and, after years of teaching meditation and philosophy along with maintaining a personal yoga practice, I began teaching yoga classes in 2009.
+My yoga philosophy workshops include a high level of active participation, discussion, and discovery that inspire a full engagement and exploration of how ancient knowledge can be practically applied to our lives in the modern world.
+I also design Yoga Teacher Training courses and am a frequent guest-teacher for numerous Yoga Teacher Training programs.
+I live and teach in Washington, DC and offer workshops throughout the Northeastern United States.
+I also lead kirtans as a part of DC Supersonic Kirtan, lead yoga pilgrimages to India, write articles for teachasana.com and NomadYOGI, and blog about the relevance of traditional yoga philosophy in the contemporary world.

 Hari and his class will take you to a place you likely haven’t been.
 When was the last time you learned yoga philosophy, rocked out to psychedelic jams, laughed at yourself, all while practicing a vigorous creative vinyasa?
 Hari is very knowledgeable and gives excellent instruction.”—